 It’s a fight that many see as core to their vision of Israeli identity, with the Israeli Declaration of Independence standing out as one of the world’s few founding documents to explicitly reference gender equality in calling for “the complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex.”

-“We’re not in Iran, this is the state of Israel,” said deputy Blue and White leader Yair Lapid, denouncing the Afula concert’s gender segregation.
-“You’re right, this is not Iran: This is is a Jewish state,” retorted Aryeh Deri, co-founder of the ultra-Orthodox Shas party, accusing Lapid of “incitement” against the ultra-Orthodox.
+“We’re not in Iran, this is the state of Israel,” said Yair Lapid, then the deputy leader of the Blue and White Party, denouncing the Afula concert’s gender segregation.
+“You’re right, this is not Iran: This is a Jewish state,” retorted Aryeh Deri, co-founder of the ultra-Orthodox Shas party, accusing Lapid of “incitement” against the ultra-Orthodox.